 I have to confess that coming back home was difficult at first.
 After having experienced so many new things in a short period of time, home can seem a bit boring.
 Thankfully though, these negative feelings went away quickly and I am now rediscovering my old environment.
 In fact, I have decided to be as passionate about my hometown as I am about other places of the world.
 Surely, I would have never truly appreciated home if I had not gone away.

 What did you miss the most about home?

 As for most study abroad students, I missed my family and my friends.
 I have however found one good remedy to that: stay busy and develop new friendships!

 What are your future plans for your career and going abroad?

 I plan to work abroad after I finish my studies.
 I am mostly interested in knowing more about corporate culture in foreign businesses, and I want to continue developing my intercultural communication skills.

-- The North American Identity provides a good grounding in helping you understand your own culture, and it also provides you with a bench mark for analyzing other cultures.
+- [chapter:21] provides a good grounding in helping you understand your own culture, and it also provides you with a bench mark for analyzing other cultures.